Please read the instructions carefully before starting sampling.

 Attach the QR code sticker to the tent pole.

 Use the Lifeplan app to place the bottle.
 Tightly affix the prepared collection bottle to the trap head; cover the bottle with foil, tie the white ropes on the trap around the bottle to secure it.
 Begin the collection on a day of the week you can consistently return to for the duration of the sampling period.

 It is critical that we employ standardized operating procedures for the Malaise trapping.
 Our coordinated efforts will ensure specimen preservation for sequence analysis and high data quality, permitting the comparison of sites at a global scale.
 For global standardization with the BIOSCAN initiative, of which LIFEPLAN is a part, we have adopted all the same basic protocols as used in the Global Malaise Program.
 LIFEPLAN will be based on bulk processing (metabarcoding) of samples.

-Four camera traps will be set up in each corner of your one-hectare plot, and one in the middle of the plot.
+Three camera traps will be set up in a line, with about 70 metres between traps and 140 metres between the farthest traps.
 An accuracy of about 10 meters is fine.
 The camera traps will be mounted on trees.
 If there are no suitable trees, please put up sturdy posts (e.g. tree posts used for fences or similar).
 The tree/post should be sturdy enough to withstand weather and not sway in windy conditions (this might trigger the camera).

 Mount the cameras at a height of 0.5 metres from the ground.
 If there is snow, move the camera up or down accordingly so it starts each week 0.5 m above the snow.
 If needed, cut down vegetation in front of the camera to give visibility and to reduce false triggering by vegetation moving in the wind.
 If you feel this camera height is impossible at your location, contact firstname.lastname@example.org to work out a solution.